SSRTDevs/Twitterify/README.md

 - Twitterify is a web application which provides quick accurate and valuable statistical insights on real time twitter data.
 - The application consists of three modules that focusses on analyzing trending data, threads and user profiles respectively.
 - The application aquires real time twitter data from the twitter API's.
 The data is processed and then analyzed before the insights are shown to the users
-- Check out the website landing page for more information
+- Check out the website landing page for more information: https://ssrtdevs.github.io/Twitterify-landing-page/

 ### Why Twitterify?
 - There are over 500 million tweets tweeted per day on twitter by people to share their opinion.
 While many users use the platform to frequently speak their thoughts, twitter has a large passive userbase which uses the platform, mainly too read tweets and hear about people’s opinions.
 Often to understand the user opinion or why a particular hashtag is trending, users have to read an average of 20 tweets which can be time consuming.